 You may already be familiar with the concept of a solar cooker, sometimes called a solar oven, and wonder why it is showing up on a list of indoor cooking options.

-After all, don’t these ovens require clear access to open sky in order to operate, dependent as they are on the sun’s rays?
+After all, don’t these ovens require clear access to the open sky in order to operate, dependent as they are on the sun’s rays?
 Yes, they do, but they may still be used indoors so long as they can be placed in a way where they receive adequate sunlight.

-The solar cooker is itself little more than a sealed metal box with a grate or rack inside and a gasketed, transparent door not unlike your oven in your kitchen.
+The solar cooker is itself little more than a sealed metal box with a grate or rack inside and a gasket, transparent door not unlike your oven in your kitchen.

 When solar radiation enters through that transparent door it is reflected onto the food from all sides and also raises the internal temperature significantly, easily hot enough to roast meat or bake bread.

 So long as you have plenty of windows or skylights in your home that reliably get full sunlight, you can place your solar cooker accordingly and it will work pretty much as well as it would outside so long as those windows are clean.

-Glass isn’t much of an impediment for sunlight!
+Glass isn’t much of an impediment to sunlight!
 Now, solar ovens get hot enough to cook meat, and that means they’ll get hot enough to badly burn you or scorch a surface that they are carelessly set on, so make sure you take all necessary precautions when using one of these indoors.

 Flameless Ration Heaters

 Anyone who has served in the military is doubtlessly already familiar with these interesting gadgets, but for those of you who have not, or who have never partaken of the culinary delight that is the modern MRE, allow me to elucidate.

 Flameless ration heaters are basically chemical packets that will react with moisture, specifically the application of water, to generate a considerable amount of heat in an exothermic reaction.